Owners: Jill and Jason Lydic

 Supervisor: Jackie Novak

-John Ramsey has worked with animals his entire life, starting with his work on horse farms in Kentucky which began with mucking stalls at age seven.
+John Novak has worked with animals his entire life, starting with his work on horse farms in Kentucky which began with mucking stalls at age seven.
 In his work at the stables, John groomed and hot walked Secretariat, assisted jockeys Pat Day and Willie Shumaker at the races, and even met the Queen of England!
 He has also worked at dairy farms and animal shelters, so there aren’t many domesticated animals that he hasn’t cared for.
 At home, he and Jackie care for their brood while Jackie does her best to keep John in line!!

 Jaclyn was locally born and raised in Candler and has been surrounded by animals all her life.
 Her family currently includes two cats named Mittens and Lucy, a poodle mix named Buddy, a chiweenie named Sprinkles, and a Papillon named Sammy, who is pictured with Jaclyn.
 Her passion for animals led her to YWIP, working part-time while studying pharmacy at A-B Tech.